ryoAccount/obsidian/CISSP/Domain1 Security and Risk Management/Security Governance - セキュリティガバナンス/Top Down Approach.md

 It is a method of making decisions by proceeding from the highest level to the lowest level.
+And we do that through deliverables, processes, procedures, standards, and a [[Security Planning]].

 - **Senior management**
 	- They have to define the security policies for the business.